(305) 4471-447

 Teeth Cleaning in Miami, FL

-Adults over the age of 35 will lose more teeth this year to periodontal disease than to cavities.
+Adults over the age of 35 lose more teeth to periodontal disease than to cavities.
 Even with diligent home care, three out of every four adults will see the effects of gum disease during their lifetime.
 Unfortunately, once periodontal disease begins, it can rapidly progress, causing a myriad of issues.
 Dentists and oral surgeons are keenly aware of the correlation between periodontal disease and chronic health conditions.
 Chronic illnesses such as diabetes, heart disease, and osteoporosis, among others, can have an impact on the mouth’s health.

 Adults over the age of 35 will lose more teeth this year to periodontal disease than to cavities.
 Dr. John Paul Gallardo | Miami, FL